Microsoft Copilot Security: A Governance Guide

 - Folders shared with broad groups

-- External sharing that is no longer needed
+- External sharing that has outlived its project

 3. Review Teams and Groups Membership